 If Coca-Cola is a good candidate product for an implicit contract, and the Coca-Cola Company recognized this, then the observable implications would include:

-- evidence of the Company having communicated a pledge to consumers; - since it could not set the retail price directly, evidence that the Company communicated the pledge and its profitability to retailers; - evidence that the Company perceived itself as vulnerable to costly (in terms of
+- Evidence of the company having communicated a pledge to consumers. - As it could not set the retail price directly, evidence that the company communicated the pledge and its profitability to retailers.